-Also, if you’re not familiar with the carry-on rules with the budget airlines in Asia, most of them only allow 7kgs of total weight!
+Also, if you’re not familiar with the carry-on rules with the budget airlines in Asia, most of them only allow 7kgs of total baggage weight (regardless of how many bags you have)!
 If I would have gone for the carry-on backpack, I’ll be left with 2kgs of space for my other belongings.
 I know I could check-in the backpack, too, but the idea didn’t really sound favorable at the time I was deciding so I’m stuck with my bright pink American Tourister medium sized luggage for a long time.

 I’m truly fine with it, I actually like it a lot since you can’t fill it up too much and I think it is cute.
 I’ll most likely change back to Osprey at one point when I start my route around lesser-known countries and places where roads are not the best for rolling luggage and accessible easier by foot.

 I highly recommend getting packing cubes if you go on the backpack route!
 Not only it saves space but it keeps your belongings organize and neat.
 I can’t travel without my packing cubes because it gives my luggage a better look inside and if I want to find something, I’ll find it even in the dark.
 So, if you like to be neat and organize – get packing cube!
 If you’re not, still get packing cubes.